KetchuppOfficial/Labs_In_General_Physics/Laba_Helper/README.md

 8) **X_Title**
 ```
-    Next structural unit: a string representing the title of the abscissa axis.
+    Next structural unit: a string representing the title of the abscissa axis (see Graph Example, 3).
 ```

 9) **Y_Data**